-- If you observe any depression symptoms in your LGBTQ+ teen, express your concern and help them get the help that they need.
+- If you observe any symptoms of depression in an LGBTQ+ teen, express your concern, let them know you’re there for them, and help them find the help they need.

-- Additionally, if there is an LGBTQ+ teen in your home, welcome conversation about LGBTQ+ issues and offer unwavering support.
+- Additionally, if there is an LGBTQ+ teen in your home, welcome conversation about LGBTQ+ issues, monitor any significant changes in the individual, and offer your support.

 - Schools can help to better support LGBTQ+ teens too, by standing up against discrimination and offering student groups/clubs for LGBTQ+.

-Over 12,000 teens ages 13 to 17 and from all across the country completed the online 2017 LGBTQ Teen Survey.
-The results revealed that teens in the LGBTQ+ community are struggling.
+Over 12,000 teens ages 13 to 17 and from all across the country completed the aforementioned online survey.
+The results yield troubling findings, including a high rate of depression among these individuals as well as lack of support from family members.
 Researchers observed the following:

-- 95% of LGBTQ teens report difficulty sleeping.
+- 95% of LGBTQ teens surveyed report difficulty sleeping.

-- 77% of LGBTQ teens report feeling depressed the past week (on average).
+- 77% of LGBTQ teens surveyed report feeling depressed in the past week.

-- Over 70% report feeling of worthlessness and hopelessness in the past week.
+- Over 70% report feeling worthless and hopeless in the past week.

-- 50% of transgender teens never use school restrooms because they don’t have access to those that align with their gender identity.
+- 50% of transgender teens say they can never use school restrooms that align with their gender identity.

-- Only 26% of teens say they always feel safe in school classrooms.
+- Only 26% of teens say they always feel safe in class.